.png)

 WHAT TO EXPECT

-Our tours will help you gain insight into the roots of African American history in Lancaster and surrounding counties.
+Our tours will help you gain insight into the roots of African American history in Lancaster and the surrounding counties.
 You will learn about the roles of African American abolitionists, freedom seekers, civil rights activists, and African American business owners and pioneers.
-You will also discover the roles various city churches played in the African American experience and much more!
+You will also discover the roles of various city churches in the African American experience and much more!

 AFRICAN AMERICAN HERITAGE WALKING TOUR DOWNTOWN LANCASTER